bwbioinfo/dorado-docker-cwl/README.md

 # tool-docker-cwl

-This repository provides a [Common Workflow Language (CWL)](https://www.commonwl.org/) tool for running the <tool link> program.
-The tool is packaged in a Docker container, allowing it to run on any system with Docker or Singularity installed.
+This repository provides a [Common Workflow Language (CWL)](https://www.commonwl.org/) tool for running the [dorado]() program. `dorado` is packaged in a Docker container, allowing it to run on any system with Docker or Singularity installed.

 ## Prerequisites